Program for 2012 SMPTE Annual Technical Conference

 - 14:45 Optimised IP multicast architectures for real-time digital workflows

 - Real-time digital workflows are now commonly being distributed over Internet Protocol (IP) networks, across the entire broadcast chain from production to distribution.
-Many deployments are leveraging IP multicast for optimising the delivery of a source to a set of diverse end points such as video servers, quality control units, video monitoring, time & sync slaves, etc. This paper focuses on the evolution of IP multicast delivery, architectural best practices, security considerations and hardware performance requirements.Presenter bio: Thomas Kernen is a Consulting Systems Engineer in Cisco's European Enterprise Networking architecture team.
-His main area of focus is defining architectures for transforming the broadcast industry to an All IP Video infrastructure.
-Thomas is a member of the IEEE Communications and Broadcast Societies, the Society of Motion Picture & Television Engineers (SMPTE) and the Royal Television Society (RTS).
-He is active within a number of trade and industry organisations including the Digital Video Broadcasting (DVB) Project, the SMPTE Standards Committees and the European Brodcasting Union (EBU) working groups.
-Prior to joining Cisco, Thomas spent ten years with various telecoms operators, including a FTTH triple play operator, for whom he developed their video architecture.
+Many deployments are leveraging IP multicast for optimising the delivery of a source to a set of diverse end points such as video servers, quality control units, video monitoring, time & sync slaves, etc. This paper focuses on the evolution of IP multicast delivery, architectural best practices, security considerations and hardware performance requirements.Presenter bio: Thomas Kernen is a Staff Software Architect at Mellanox.
+His main area of focus is defining architectures for the media & entertainment market.
+He is a member of the IEEE and SMPTE and active within a number of trade and industry organisations including SMPTE Standards Committees.
+Prior to Mellanox, he spent over ten years working on the transport of media over IP, co-founded telecom ventures and developed the video architecture for FTTH provider.

 - 15:15 Being The Change You Wish To See: Changing Broadcast Schedules Right Up To Air